patr-schm/software-renderer/README.md

 # software-renderer
-Educational software renderer in Python
+An educational software renderer in Python.